ljkrajewski/textgen-code/tests/O01-prompt_injection.md

   - _User Confirmation_: Require explicit user confirmation for sensitive actions, such as finalizing a purchase, especially if multiple items or large quantities are involved.

   By implementing these protections, e-commerce sites can significantly reduce the risk of unauthorized purchases via malicious exploitation of LLM plugins.

+- **Example #5**:  A rogue instruction and content embedded on a visited website exploits other plugins to scam users.